Street Fighter 6: What Is Burnout & How To Survive

 Key Takeaways

-• Burnout is a new gameplay mechanic in Street Fighter 6, where a player’s character enters a state of disadvantage once their Drive Gauge is completely depleted.
+• Burnout is a new gameplay mechanic in Street Fighter 6, triggered when a player’s Drive Gauge is depleted.

-• The Drive Gauge made up of six stocks, allows players to perform various game mechanics.
+• The Drive Gauge, comprising six stocks, enables various game mechanics.

-• Once in Burnout, players lose access to all Drive Gauge-dependent moves.
+• In Burnout, players lose access to Drive Gauge-dependent moves and become disadvantaged.

 What Is Burnout?